cipher982/wine-flask/README.md

-# wine-flask
+# Wine-Flask
-This is the repo for hosting the outputs created by the other repo: this-wine-does-not-exist.
-Uses Flask and Render
+## Flask & Gunicorn server for hosting results from https://github.com/cipher982/this-wine-does-not-exist

-See the main repo for how this was created at: https://github.com/cipher982/this-wine-does-not-exist.
+The linked repository above contains all the code and notebooks for building the dataset of wines, training the various models, and producing the results.
+This repository is built around providing a web server built around Python that allows the work to be presented on a wider scale.